Toward Effective Liouvillian Integration: Abstract

 \section{Abstract}

-We prove that foliations on the projective plane admitting a Liouvillian first integral but not admitting a rational first integral always have invariant algebraic curves of degree comparatively small with respect to the degree of the foliation.
-We present a similar result for foliations with intermediate Kodaira dimension admitting a rational first integral.
+We prove that foliations on the projective plane admitting a Liouvillian first integral but not admitting a rational first integral always have invariant algebraic curves of degree bounded by a function of the degree of the foliation.
+We establish, for the same class of foliations, the existence of a bound for the degree of the simplest integrating factor depending only on the degree of the foliation and on the nature of its singularities.
+We also prove the existence of invariant algebraic curves of small degree for foliations with rational first integral and intermediate Kodaira dimension.